Kirkland Ranch Winery

 Before you get sidetracked with stories of cattle, campfires and the like, keep in mind that Kirkland Ranch’s first priorities are always wine oriented.
 Their boundary neighbors are Stag’s Leap, Far Niente, Grgich, Robert Mondavi, Raymond and Merryvale, and that’s serious company by anyone’s estimates.

 The Kirkland Winemaker is Richard Tracy who has many years of experience within the wine business and is well respected by his peers.

 Kirkland Ranch Winery’s first estate-bottled wines appeared early in 2000 and have brought a great deal of attention to the storied property.
 The 1997 Kirkland Ranch Merlot is a marvelous example of the quality level the winery has initially achieved.
-Gold Medal Wine Club is delighted to share this new- found treasure with you.
+Gold Medal Wine Club is delighted to share this newfound treasure with our Platinum Wine Club members.
 Your next visit to Napa Valley should include a stop at this showcase place, soon destined to become a fixture at the highest echelons of Napa Valley wineries.

 Our family is pleased to offer you our 1997 Kirkland Ranch Merlot.
 The fruit for this wine was grown as a field blend, similar to a coffee blend.
 There are three soils in this block of Merlot as well as three different clones of Merlot.
 We have discovered that the French method of field blending works better for cultivating grapes with our soils and climate.
 Field blending also allows the fruit to develop complexity and depth in a natural way.

 We have combined great personnel and technology with the family environment in our winery to continue reaching our quality goals from the vineyard to the bottle.
 We are on a quest to discover how we can abstract the nuances of the soil and climate from our fruit, and which foods pair best with each of our wines.